-In this research paper, urban environment in terms of environmental pressures due to transportation are considered mainly urban environment which is characterised by two environmental pressures

-- 1. air and - 2. noise pollution.

-Air pollution has been considered as one of the most significant urban environmental health stressors, because public health is emerging issue that aggravates morbidity (especially respiratory and cardiovascular diseases) even at ambient level, which leads to premature mortality also.
-Delhi public transportation fleet was subjected several stringent norm for reduction of smog by Supreme Court Order also in US epidemics like Los angles smog, London smog, etc., are major episode and swear of devastations of air pollution and its effects on all living and non-living things.
-Road traffic remains the most important source of local air pollution which can cause adverse effects on health and environment.
+In this research paper, urban environment in terms of environmental pressures for commuters and drivers during transportation are considered mainly urban transportation environment which is characterised by two environmental pressures: air and noise pollution.
+Globally, air pollution is considered as one of the most significant urban environmental health stressors, due to its impact on public health which resulted into morbidity (especially respiratory and cardiovascular diseases) even at ambient level, and also leads to premature mortality.
+Delhi public transportation fleet was subjected to several stringent norm for reduction of smog by Supreme Court order.
+Similar laws have been enacted in the USA for problems like Los Angeles smog, London smog, etc. which are major episode and swear of devastations of air pollution and its effects on all living and non living things.
+This shows that road traffic remains the most important source of local air pollution which can cause adverse effects on health and environment.

-Similar to air pollution, excessive exposure to noise pollution can reduce the quality of life (headache, dizziness and fatigue) and also may result in hearing loss and/or hearing impairment.
-Many research reported that noise annoyance produces a variety of negative emotions including anger, disappointment, unhappiness, anxiety and even depression or higher risk of cardio-vascular diseases.
-Also major sources of noise pollution are road traffic, mainly engine noise, tyres frictional noise, horn or siren noises.
+Similar to air pollution, excessive exposure to noise pollution can reduce the quality of life in forms of headache, dizziness, and fatigue and may also result in hearing loss and/or hearing impairment.
+Many researchers have reported that noise annoyance produces a variety of negative emotions including anger, disappointment, unhappiness, anxiety and even depression or higher risk of cardiovascular diseases.
+Also, major sources of noise pollution are road traffic, mainly engine noise, tyres frictional noise, horn or siren noises.

 The combination of noise and air pollutions represents a significant environmental hazard to public health.
-So here in this research we are presenting a combined exposure of these stressors with a methodological approach developed to assess combined environmental pollution exposure based on field campaign of South Delhi (Nehru Place).
-This study highlights coexposure to several environmental pollutants in urban areas based on the formulation of two indices the Combined Exposure Factor (CEF) and Combined Dose and Exposure Factor (CDEF).
+So, here in this research paper, a combined exposure of these stressors with a methodological approach developed to assess combined environmental pollution exposure based on field campaign of South Delhi (Nehru Place) is presented.
+This study highlights co-exposure to several environmental pollutants in urban areas based on the formulation of two indices the combined exposure factor (CEF) and combined dose and exposure factor (CDEF).
+Results shows average stressor for CO, NO, NO2, SO2, PM2.5 and noise were 2.79 mg/m, 331.83, 210.25, 16.70, 241.3883 $\mu$ g/m, and 72.5 dB(A), respectively.
+Similarly for motorcyclists, results shows average stressor for CO, NO, NO2, SO2, PM25 and noise were 5.1 mg/m, 483, 398, 19.3, 295 $\mu$ g/m, and 82.7 dB (A), respectively.
+The results show higher exposure value for motorcyclist.